 In commercial production of apples the crabapple is used merely as a pollinator.
 Often, these trees are bred only for their blossoms.
 (You may have noticed that it’s hard to find them at your local farmer’s market.)

 The difference between an ornamental and an edible crabapple is the size of the fruit.
-Edible varieties have fruit that are about two-inches in diameter, whereas ornamentals have tiny fruit or no fruit at all.
+Edible varieties have fruit that are about two inches in diameter, whereas ornamentals have tiny fruit or no fruit at all.
 Plant a variety with medium to large fruit to get the most from your tree.

-My favorite for a small garden is the Dolgo variety.
-It is one of the earliest to blossom in the spring.
-The blossom buds on the Dolgo crabapple are deep pink and open to large, showy white flowers.
-The fruit is medium size — about two inches — with good flavor and a strong red color that is visible in the jelly, the pectin, or the canned fruit.
+The red fruit is medium size — about two inches — with good flavor and a strong red hue that is visible in the jelly, the pectin, or the canned fruit.
 As an early bloomer, it pollinates the early-fruiting, heritage apple trees that I have in my mountain garden.

 I grow it because it is hardy to zone 3 and will produce fruit in my shorter growing season.
 It has good disease resistance to fire blight, scab, cedar rust, and mildew.

-You can plant crab apple trees whenever your soil can be worked.
-Container grown trees, or those sold as “balled and burlapped” can be planted spring, summer, or fall.
+You can plant crab apple trees when the weather is cool, such as fall or late winter/ early spring, or whenever your soil can be worked.
 Bare root trees need to be planted in the early spring.
-[Click for more on planting bare root fruit trees.]
+[Go here for more on planting bare root fruit trees.]

 Are crabapples poisonous?

-No. All crab apples are edible.
+No. All crab apples are edible fruit.
 Some ornamental trees produce small fruit (others don’t produce fruit at all).
 These tiny fruits are not poisonous and are perfectly edible.
 However, ornamental crab apple trees have been bred for their beauty, not the flavor of their fruit.
 Fruit from ornamental crabapple trees can be somewhat bitter.

 If you find an ornamental tree that produces tasty but small fruit, consider using the fruit in recipes that don’t require peeling or coring to save time, such as apple butter or apple jelly.

-When are crabapples ripe?
+When are Crabapples Ripe?

 It depends.
 Some crab apple trees grow faster than others.
 Ornamental varieties like Purple Prince (purple foliage) and Red Jewel are considered faster growing than others.
 Generally speaking, you can expect one of these trees to grow one-to-two feet per year.

-The climate and conditions in which your tree is growing will dictate how quickly it will fruit, but two-to-five years is a good range to plan on.
+The climate and conditions in which your tree is growing will dictate how quickly it will fruit, but two to five years is a good range to plan on.

 Originally published August 2015; this post has been updated.